Trams in Freiburg im Breisgau: Other plans

+In older plans, there have also been considerations on new routes through Elsässer Straße (connecting Berliner Allee with Diakoniekrankenhaus), to Denzlingen (from Gundelfingen) and to Umkirch (from Bollerstaudenstraße, Rieselfeld; nowadays from Dietenbach, as soon as construction were to finish) via Mundenhof.

 Particular features

 The tram network in Freiburg crosses three historic city gates.
 At the end of the 19th century, there were talks about demolishing the Schwabentor, but it was expanded instead.
 After World War II, it was returned to its original state.
 In the German-speaking area, there are only two other such gateways: the Nauener Tor in Potsdam's tram network and the Käfigturm in Bern's.
 Since 1967, when the Lörrach tram network ceased its operations, the route to Günterstal was the southernmost tram route in Germany, until 2014 when Basel extended its network to Weil am Rhein.

 The Stühlinger Bridge ("Stadtbahnbrücke") is the steepest section of Freiburg's tramway network.
 For this reason, the GT8s were equipped with all-wheel drive.